materiaraiding/materiaraiding-old/index.md

 # Welcome to Materia Raiding

-This website is a resource provided by Materia Raiding community, as a one-stop shop for your Savage and Ultimate Raiding needs.
+This website is a resource provided by Materia Raiding community, as a one-stop shop for your Savage and Ultimate Raiding needs for the Materia FF14 Datacenter.

 ## Guides and Resources